What is Proposition 65?

 The Office of Environmental Health Hazard Assessment (OEHHA) administers the Proposition 65 program.
 OEHHA, which is part of the California Environmental Protection Agency (Cal/EPA), also evaluates all currently available scientific information on substances considered for placement on the Proposition 65 list.

 Below are answers to frequently asked questions regarding Prop 65.
+Click each heading to expand or collapse the section.

 In October 2011, the CA OEHHA added tris (1,3-dichloro-2-propyl) phosphate (TDCPP) to the Proposition 65 list of chemicals “known to the state to cause cancer.”
 Once a chemical is listed, businesses have 12 months to comply with the Prop.
 65 warning requirements.